cartesi/rollups-node/docs/http-posture.md

 This restores the row-fetch bound that existed before batch support: one admission slot can fetch at most as many rows as one maximal list call.
-It does not bound `COUNT(*)` cost, which is independent of `limit`; selective filters, the pending-output partial index, proxy rate limiting, and PostgreSQL capacity planning remain important.
+It does not bound `COUNT(*)` cost, which is independent of `limit`.
+It also does not meter `offset` traversal cost; that cost is bounded by the size of the filtered set rather than by the numeric `offset` value, but PostgreSQL may still have to scan and discard the matching rows before the requested page.
+Selective filters, the pending-output partial index, proxy rate limiting, and PostgreSQL capacity planning remain important.

 ### Rejection semantics